CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 Instance settings are loaded and saved via passed props.
 Your ThemeEditor widget will receive following props:
 - instanceSettings`: any` - Instance settings
 - changeInstanceSettings`: (data: any) => void` - Call this function to modify instance settings.
-Note that settings will actually be saved when user will press "save" button at the top of Theme Editor.
+Note that settings will actually be saved in DB when user will press "save" button at the top of Theme Editor.
 - block`: TCromwellBlock` - Block instance component on the page
 - modifyData`: (data: TCromwellBlockData) => void` - Method to modify block's data (TCromwellBlockData).
 Block's data can be retrieved from block instance via:  `block.getData()`.
 Note, that block is a generic definition, it can be text block, image block, etc. Configuration for plugin stored in: `block.getData().plugin`
 - deleteBlock`: () => void` - Call this method if you want to delete block from the page.